cgravity/panorotate/readme.txt

     panorotate -i input.tif -o output.tif -f TIFF_RGBA16 90 0 0

-    This loads input.tif, rotates the X axis by 90 degrees, and saves the output into output.tiff in 16-bit RGBA format.
+    This loads input.tif, rotates the X axis by 90 degrees, and saves the output into output.tif in 16-bit RGBA format.

 Recognized save format flags (for -f):
     TIFF           (default) -- matches bps/spp from input